 I expanded the capacity of MDS-II to 650k trades/day.

-On Black Monday, October 19th, 1987, the market crashed.
+On Black Monday Oct 19, 1987, the market crashed.
 The transaction rate blew every system in the house completely out of the water – except MDS-II.
 All the newer, ‘more powerful’ less-critical systems died.
-The oldest, ‘obsolete’ and only critical system, the ‘dinosaur’ handled the load.
+The oldest, the ‘obsolete’ and only critical system, the ‘dinosaur’ handled the load.

 At the end of the day, we had done 635k transactions, so my 650k capacity didn’t look so ‘paranoid’ anymore.
-The laughter stopped and a lot of people looked at me with a touch of awe.
+The laughter stopped.
 All the other programmers spent most of the night rebuilding and expanding their systems.
 I spent about an hour increasing MDS-II capacity by doubling the size of one file and tweaking its speed, effectively providing for a 3-billion-share-day, which did not occur until several years later.
 I moved on, the new system was eventually brought online and MDS-II rode off into the sunset.
 (It should be in the Smithsonian, IMO).

 At the time, the market crash was severe enough to seriously threaten the economy.
 I’m not a financial expert but was pretty much in the loop with those were were.
 I heard considerable talk that the only thing which prevented a complete meltdown was that NYSE was operational to provide liquidity in the market and that without it, the entire system would have collapsed in another 1929 & Great Depression.
 We were in major competition with the USSR at the time and it was their inability to afford ‘guns and butter’ which led to their downfall.
 If we had collapsed, we would not have been able to afford ‘guns and butter’ either and the USSR might not have fallen, the Berlin Wall might still be standing and Eastern Europe still be behind the Iron Curtain.